Quadrivium

-The quadrivium, Latin for 'four ways', and its use for the four subjects have been attributed to Boethius, who likely coined the term.
+The four mathematical arts were recognized by Pythagoreans such as Nicomachus of Gerasa, but the use of quadrivium as a term for these four subjects has been attributed to Boethius, when he affirmed that the height of philosophy can be attained only following "a sort of fourfold path" (quodam quasi quadruvio).
 It was considered the foundation for the study of philosophy (sometimes called the "liberal art par excellence") and theology.
-The quadrivium was the upper division of the medieval education in the liberal arts, which comprised arithmetic (number in the abstract), geometry (number in space), music (number in time), and astronomy (number in space and time).
+The quadrivium was the upper division of medieval educational provision in the liberal arts, which comprised arithmetic (absolute number), music (relative number), geometry (magnitude at rest), and astronomy (magnitude in motion).

 Educationally, the trivium and the quadrivium imparted to the student the seven essential thinking skills of classical antiquity.
-Altogether the Seven Liberal Arts belonged to the so-called 'Low Faculty' (of Arts), whereas Medicine, Jurisprudence (Law), and Theology were established in the three so-called 'High' faculties.
-Thereby it was quite common in the middle ages that the lecturers in the Low Faculty (for trivium and/or quadrivium) to be students themselves in one of the High faculties.
-Philosophy was typically not a subject (nor faculty) in its own right, but was rather present implicitly as an 'auxiliary tool' within the discourses of the High faculties (especially theology); the complete emancipation of philosophy from theology happened only after the Medieval era.
+Altogether the Seven Liberal Arts belonged to the so-called 'lower faculty' (of Arts), whereas Medicine, Jurisprudence (Law), and Theology were established in the three so-called 'higher' faculties.
+It was therefore quite common in the middle ages for lecturers in the lower trivium and/or quadrivium faculty to be students themselves in one of the higher faculties.
+Philosophy was typically neither a subject nor a faculty in its own right, but was rather present implicitly as an 'auxiliary tool' within the discourses of the higher faculties, especially theology; the separation of philosophy from theology and its elevation to an autonomous academic discipline were post-medieval developments.

 Displacement of the quadrivium by other curricular approaches from the time of Petrarch gained momentum with the subsequent Renaissance emphasis on what became the modern humanities, one of four liberal arts of the modern era, alongside natural science (where much of the actual subject matter of the original quadrivium now resides), social science, and the arts; though it may appear that music in the quadrivium would be a modern branch of performing arts, it was then an abstract system of proportions that was carefully studied at a distance from actual musical practice, and effectively a branch of music theory more tightly bound to arithmetic than to musical expression.